babsyco/serial_2_csv/README.md

     of values in the recorded rows.
 <br>
 FLAGS:
--h, --help    Display (this) help message.
-NOTE: program does not run when<br>
-               these help flags are included.
+* -h, --help: Display (this) help message.
+NOTE: program does not run when these help flags are included.
--p, --port    Set port.
-The following argument should be the name of the
+* -p, --port: Set port.
+The following argument should be the name of the serial port.
-               serial port.
--b, --baud    Set baud rate.
+* -b, --baud: Set baud rate.
 The following argument should be an int.

 Designed to run on Windows, Linux and Mac OS.